vanling/docs/reference/query.md

 ## Sort

 What field(s) to sort by.
 Sorting defaults to ascending, but a minus sign (`-`) can be used to reverse this to descending order.
 Fields are prioritized by the order in the parameter.
+The dot-notation has to be used when sorting with values of nested fields.

 ### Examples